 More manual work means fewer machines, which leads to less consumption of electricity and other various resources.
-Handmade leads to less wastage and help add employment opportunities for the number of people.
-It much supports the national handicrafts industry and helps prosper local artisans.
+On the other hand, handmade lead to less wastage and help add employment opportunities for people.
+Moreover, it supports the national handicrafts industry and helps prosper local artisans.

-There is nothing more precious than handmade, which is not only real but also has a personal touch.
+There is nothing more precious than handmade, which is real and has a personal touch.